 Prices start at F$300.00 per person for the Archway Bures and top out at F$800 per day (double occupancy) for the Turtle Lair Bure.
 Rates include all meals and all on-site resort activities including complimentary use of snorkel gear.

 Dua Na Cegu (pronounced end-dua na thengu) is a ½ acre beachfront retreat located in Waisalima Bay on the North-Eastern side of Kadavu Island.
-It’s dedicated solely to sportfishing and freediving (spearfishing).
+It’s an isolated area with only four Fijian families living in the neighborhood and it’s possible to walk the entire beach of the bay without running to a single person.
+The property is dedicated solely to sportfishing and freediving (spearfishing).

 Dua Na Cegu, which translates as “One Breath”, referring to the single breath freedivers perform on.
 (It also can mean “take a break” or “take a breath”).
 This is a brand new property with two bures that will accommodate take accommodate up to five people.

 They have a small garden on-site and are currently growing a variety of vegetables and fruit to subsidize all food consumed at the resort, with the hope that eventually they won’t have to buy vegetables and fruit from outside suppliers all together.
 Guests are encouraged to walk through the garden and pick and eat fruit and veggies right out of the garden.

 The garden is only one component of sustainability, which is more than a buzzword.
 To survive on a remote island, it’s a way of life.